yazz/VisualJS/README.md

 ### Product Roadmap
 <img height='350px' src='http://www.slideteam.net/media/catalog/product/cache/1/image/9df78eab33525d08d6e5fb8d27136e95/p/r/product_roadmap_timeline_2012_to_2016_road_mapping_future_perspectives_powerpoint_templates_slides_Slide01_2.jpg' />

-As of June 2015 Clojure on Coils is in active development and is used in production systems.
+As of June 2015 AppShare is in active development and is used in production systems.
 The future product roadmap is as follows:
  - November 2015 - make all SQL queries fully realtime like Meteor.js
  - July 2016 - hosted development environment so you can build Clojurescript database webapps using just a web browser